 We will review your records to determine the most beneficial method.
 To ensure you are eligible for the detailed method if we deem it more beneficial, we suggest you ask your employer to complete this form and give it to you for submission with your 2022 tax documents:

 General notes for businesses on how Covid benefits are treated for tax purposes:

-- OF NOTE: A portion of the CEBA loan is forgivable and does not need to be repaid – provided you are able to repay the remainder of the loan in full, by December 31, 2022.
+OF NOTE – IF YOU QUALIFY FOR THE DEFERRAL: A portion of the CEBA loan is forgivable and does not need to be repaid – provided you are able to repay the remainder of the loan in full, by December 31, 2023.
 If you received $40,000 then $10,000 is forgivable, and if you received the full $60,000 then $20,000 is forgivable.
 The forgivable portion is taxable income that must be reported in the year the funds were received.
-If it happens that December 2022 rolls around and you are not able to repay the loan in full, then you no longer qualify to have a portion be forgivable, and you will have to repay the entire loan.
+If it happens that December 2023 rolls around and you are not able to repay the loan in full, then you no longer qualify to have a portion be forgivable, and you will have to repay the entire loan.
 In this case, you would already have paid tax on the portion assumed to be forgivable when you received the funds, and you would now be able to take a deduction for that same amount.

 If you have a question, please get in touch.